Koh Tao, Thailand Guide

 Day Trips

-15 minutes by longtail boat A stunning archipelago of 42 islands, Ang Thong Marine Park is a protected area of limestone islands, hidden lagoons, and pristine beaches.
+A stunning archipelago of 42 islands, Ang Thong Marine Park is a protected area of limestone islands, hidden lagoons, and pristine beaches.
 Take a boat tour to explore the park, kayak through the emerald waters, hike to viewpoints, and swim in the saltwater lake of Thale Nai (Emerald Lake) on Koh Mae Koh.
 It's a truly unforgettable experience.

-1.5 - 2 hours by ferry or speedboat While known for its Full Moon Party, Koh Phangan offers much more than just nightlife.
+1.5 - 2 hours by speedboat While known for its Full Moon Party, Koh Phangan offers much more than just nightlife.
 Explore the quieter beaches on the north and east coasts, such as Haad Rin Nok (Full Moon Party beach), Bottle Beach, or Secret Beach.
 Hike to waterfalls, visit temples, or simply relax in a hammock.
 The island has a diverse landscape and a more laid-back vibe than some of the larger tourist destinations.

 Travel Time